 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law that requires that we notify all SHS patients of our Notice of Privacy Practices.
 This notice explains your right to: Inspect and copy your medical records; request an amendment/addendum to your records; view an account of disclosures of your private health information; request restrictions to release of your medical information; request confidential communications with you.

 An advance directive is a written or oral statement about how you want your medical decisions made should you not be able to make them yourself.
 You are encouraged to review information about them.
 If you already have advance directives in place, be sure to give a copy of them to your provider and they will be placed in your medical record.
-Find out more information and other types of advance directive forms on the AHCA website.
+A copy of an advanced directive can be found here..

 To help ensure privacy, patients are cautioned against sending sensitive, detailed personal info through email.
 You are encouraged to make an appointment to speak with your provider directly.